anamainhardt/anamainhardt.github.io/_pages/about.md

 My ongoing research lies in the field of Supervisory Control Theory, but my interests include Formal Verification and Systems Biology.

-I am a vegan who adore cats, love hiking and biking, nature and visual arts. :)
+I am a vegan who adores cats, loves hiking and biking, nature, and visual arts. :)